gabrielmcg/Docker-docs/ops/README.md

 <p class="p">As the creation of the template is
-a one-off task, this procedure has not been automated The steps to create a VM template manually are outlined below.</p>
+a one-off task, this procedure has not been automated.
+The steps to create a VM template manually are outlined below.</p>